Starting Over Moving Tips: What Furniture to Leave, Take, & Why to Start Fresh

 You might want to get rid of all your furniture or most of it and just start over when you get there.
 I once offered this advice to a lady who was moving across the nation and the idea was outlandish to her.
 But take a look at the reasoning for a moment.

-You wrap every piece properly (plastic around drawers so they don’t open in transit/ strapping moving blankets around pieces to prevent damage.)
+Costs days or weeks to wrap every piece properly (plastic around drawers so they don’t open in transit/ strapping moving blankets around pieces to prevent damage.)

-Purchase a heavy-duty dolly to move large and heavy items.
+It costs the price of a heavy-duty dolly to move large and heavy items.

-Rent Moving Truck (which makes you the moving truck driver too.)
+It costs renting a moving truck (which makes you the moving truck driver too.)

-Line up help at the new location to move it all back out of the truck into your new place.
+It costs hiring help at the new location to move it all back out of the truck into your new place.

 Paying to Take Everything Can Cost More than Repurchasing Different Furniture